joelmammoodan/QWOP-RL-Agent/README.md

 # QWOP-RL-Agent

 A Reinforcement based agent that can try to make a ragdoll to move in the game QWOP.
 It uses the QWOP gymnaesium and chrome drivers to get the params and to give the output.

+Status: Not complete
+Issues: ragdoll only drags and crawls to victory, not run.
+Possible Solutions: Change the model to SAC from PPO, create a more robust reward functions.